 Today I have mainly been butchering Xmas decorations.

-Laser cut plywood stars which will provide some nice "carved" elements for decorating the sides.
+Laser cut plywood stars which I thought would provide some nice "carved" elements for decorating the sides.

 You can see them placed in position under the window boards here.
 When painted up they should work well.